 Suggestions of experts

-Next, Sethi says that 10 per cent of one’s income should be dedicated for making investments from the money that is left after paying the taxes.
+Next, Sethi says that 10 percent of one’s income should be dedicated to making investments from the money that is left after paying the taxes.
 As far as savings are concerned, Sethi states that 5-10% should be kept aside for the purpose.
 Young people can save up for a variety of purposes such as going on a vacation, making down payment on the house that they have always wanted to buy.
-Savings also come in handy during wedding or at times of emergency.
+Savings also come in handy during the wedding or at times of emergency.
 Sethi says that the remainder of the money should be used for guilt-free expenses.